Designing a low-loss high reflectivity mirror for gravitational waves detectors by combining a dielectric metasurface and a multilayer stack: Association with a conventional multilayer Bragg mirror

-The manufacturing tolerances of our assembly need to be evaluated, since they are one of the major limitations of using a resonant reflective metasurface as a high-performance mirror solution.
+Finally, the number of layers in the Bragg mirror is determined by the expected fabrication tolerances of the metasurface.
 Figure \ref{fig:tolerances} shows the performance of the reflective structure when slight changes are made to the geometrical parameters of the metasurface, $D$ and $h$.
-This analysis is shown either for a single a-Si:H metasurface, and when coupled with an 11-layer TiO$_2$:Ta$_2$O$_5$/SiO$_2$ Bragg mirror.
-The white dashed lines in Fig. \ref{fig:tolerances} show the area where the transmittance $T$ is below 5 ppm.
-Although some parameters locally fulfill these conditions for the single metasurface case (Fig. \ref{fig:tolerances}a), this area is extremely small and is not represented for the sake of readability.
-However, as the number of layers used in the Bragg mirror increases, this dotted area expands, highlighting how coupling with the multilayer increases the metasurface manufacturing tolerances.
-In our case, only 11 layers are sufficient to relax the manufacturing tolerances, allowing for pillar diameter variations of up to $\pm20$ nm while still meeting the required performance, making fabrication significantly more realistic.
+This analysis is shown either for a single a-Si:H metasurface, and when coupled with a Bragg mirror of 5 and 11 TiO$_2$:Ta$_2$O$_5$/SiO$_2$ layers (in total).
+The white dashed lines in Fig.~\ref{fig:tolerances} show the area where the losses $(1-R)$ are below 5 ppm.
+Although some parameters locally fulfill these conditions for the single metasurface case (Fig.~\ref{fig:tolerances}a), this area is extremely small and is not represented for the sake of readability.
+However, as the number of layers used in the Bragg mirror increases, this dotted area expands, highlighting how coupling with the multilayer relaxes the metasurface manufacturing tolerances.
+Our design strategy is therefore to select the number of layers in the Bragg mirror according to the anticipated fabrication tolerances.
+For example, 5-layer and 11-layer Bragg mirrors respectively allow to compensate for target pillar diameter deviations of approximately $\pm5$ nm and $\pm20$ nm, making it much more realistic to achieve the required performance in practice.

-Variations in transmittance still arise close to the resonance.
-Adding the Bragg mirror homogeneously lowers the transmittance values of the single metasurface, which facilitates performance that fulfills a certain threshold, such as $T < 5$ ppm on a broad range of structure parameters.
-However, targeting a specific transmittance value, such as $T = 5$ ppm, is more challenging as the metasurface response varies rapidly when close to the resonance.
-In that case, it is preferable to work slightly further from the resonance, to ensure a more stable behavior.
-However, this results in lower metasurface reflectivity and the need for more layers in the multilayer stack to ensure the required performance.